 In January 2013, the U.S. Army Corps of Engineers (USACE) reported that Lake Michigan-Huron experienced their lowest water levels since the Corps began tracking monthly measurements in 1918.
+The following is the initial post that covered this issue and CGLR’s intended response.

-The latest data (March 2013) shows Lake Michigan-Huron have recovered slightly to 1.6 inches above record March lows, but remain 2.2 feet below the 1918-2012 March average.
+March 2013 shows Lake Michigan-Huron have recovered slightly to 1.6 inches above record March lows, but remain 2.2 feet below the 1918-2012 March average.

 The other Great Lakes, while faring better, are also well below historic March averages: Lake Superior by 1.05 feet, Lake Erie by 6 inches, and Lake Ontario 4.9 inches.
 Lake Michigan-Huron, Erie, and Ontario were all 1.22-1.45 feet below March 2012 levels.
 On the St. Lawrence River, Montreal Harbor measured a staggering 2.69 feet below historical average and 3.64 feet below March 2012 levels.